 Eighteen (18) credit hours to include a minimum of three courses from the philosophical ethics offerings (Group I), and three additional courses from the remainder of Group I and/or from Group II.
 At least three of the total courses must be at the 300-400 level.

-Students who do research or other work for credit in ethics in any major or field of study – e.g., through URES, independent study, or internship – may use those credits for the minor with approval of the Chair of the Department of Classics, Philosophy, and Religion.
+Students who do research or other work for credit in ethics in any major or field of study – e.g., through URES, independent study, or internship – may use those credits for the minor with approval by the director of the Practical Ethics Minor.
 Students are strongly encouraged to seek service learning and guided research opportunities, both for credit and non-credit, through the Center for Honor, Leadership, and Service.

 Group I: PHIL 160, 225, 226, 330, 335, and 430.